 - Provide your name, official College of Law email address and street address for further communication about the complaint if appropriate.

 When the Dean’s Office receives a formal complaint, the following procedures will be followed

 - The Dean’s Office will acknowledge receipt of the complaint within five business days.
 Acknowledgement will be made by email and/or U.S. mail.

-- Within a reasonable time after acknowledgment of the complaint, the Dean’s Office shall either meet or correspond with the complaining student, providing a written response to the substance of the complaint or informing the student that further investigation is needed.
+- Within a reasonable time after acknowledgment of the complaint, the Dean’s Office shall either meet or correspond with the you, providing a written response to the substance of the complaint or informing you that further investigation is needed.
 In the event that further investigation is necessary, the Dean’s Office shall complete the investigation within a reasonable time and provide a written response to the substance of the complaint.
-Any written response from the Dean’s Office to the student may be by email to the student’s official College of Law email address.
+Any written response from the Dean’s Office to may be by email to your official College of Law email address.

-- If the Dean’s Office provides the student with a written response to the complaint from an Associate Dean, an appeal may be taken to the Dean of the College of Law.
-Any decision made by the Dean, either as an original response to the complaint or as an appeal from a decision of an Associate Dean, shall be final.
+- If the Dean’s Office provides a written response to the complaint from an associate dean, an appeal may be taken to the dean of the College of Law.
+Any decision made by the dean, either as an original response to the complaint or as an appeal from a decision of an associate dean, shall be final.